jam-khan/NoTacToe_AI_Game/README.md

     Following are the rules of the game:
     1. Every player will input a location on one of the grids where 'X' will be entered.
     2. When a line (vertical, horizontal or diagonal) is formed by 'X' in a grid then that grid will be removed from the game.
-    3. Player which makes the last input which leads to the formation of a line and last grid removed will **LOSE**.
+    3. Player which makes the last input which leads to the formation of a line and the last grid removed will **LOSE**.
     4. Player which doesn't makes the last input will **WIN**.

+    Sample Move: A4
+    Meaning: X will be marked on the 4th position of the grid A

+## Installation and Running the Game:

 ## Implementation of Requirements:
 ### Requirement 1: Generation of random game sets or events